Liston History, Family Crest & Coats of Arms

 The origin of rules governing the spelling of names and even words is a very recent innovation.
 Before that, words and names were spelled according to sound, and, therefore, often appeared under several different spelling variations in a single document.
 Liston has been spelled Liston, Lyston, Listen and others.

-Another 22 words(2 lines of text) are included under the topic Early Liston Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Liston Notables in all our PDF Extended History products and printed products wherever possible.

 The persecution faced in their homeland left many Scots with little to do but sail for the colonies of North America.
 There they found land, freedom, opportunity, and nations in the making.
 They fought for their freedom in the American War of Independence, or traveled north to Canada as United Empire Loyalists.
 In both cases, they made enormous contributions to the formation of those great nations.
 Among them:

 Liston Settlers in United States in the 17th Century

 - Morris Liston, who arrived in Maryland in 1665

 Liston Settlers in United States in the 19th Century

 - John and Elizabeth Liston, who arrived in New York in 1811